GluuFederation/gluu-snap/README.md

 After installing, you can run setup as follows:

-**Note:** Before running setup, please check if your target hostname could be reolved, if not add it to `/etc/hosts`
+**Note:** Before running setup.
+Please check, if your target hostname could be resolved.
+If not add it to `/etc/hosts`.

 ```
 $ sudo gluu-server.setup